If there’s one thing the coronavirus pandemic has made football fans realise, it’s that following the beautiful game isn’t a cheap pastime.

 Sir Trevor doesn’t envy those who have to make the big decisions about the status of the 2019/20 season.
 He cited season tickets, kit manufacturers, sponsorship deals, players out of contract, and players’ fitness as huge dilemmas.

 He admitted that whichever decision is taken, it won’t please everyone: ‘The situation would be desperate for Liverpool, who are so far in front, and the Championship clubs set to earn millions through promotion.
 Nobody knows as much about the coronavirus as we’d hoped.
 It may change the face of football.’

 Sir Trevor pleaded for everyone ‘to keep your heads up’; something we’re sure he must have bellowed countless times as he rallied his claret and blue troops through the years.

-Saint Francis Hospice’s nurses are determined to halt spread of COVID-19 while continuing to deliver outstanding care with love, understanding and dignity.
+Saint Francis Hospice’s nurses are determined to halt the spread of COVID-19 while continuing to deliver outstanding care with love, understanding, and dignity.
 You can find out more about how you can help them here.